ordina-jworks/ordina-jworks.github.io/_posts/2022-06-01-snitching-on-your-colleagues-using-cloud-magic.md

 # The Berry On Top : Our Physical Feedback
 Almost there!
-Finally it is time for the actual dirty work namely snitching on our dear colleagues.
+Finally, it is time for the actual dirty work namely snitching on our dear colleagues.
 To do this I only needed two things, a raspberry pi and a bluetooth speaker.

 ### Dollar Store Google Assistant
-Initially we had planned to use a rocket launcher as our physical feedback machine.
+Initially we had planned to use a toy rocket launcher as our physical feedback machine.
 That idea was scrapped however because of a global shortage (or tremendous price increase) for all hardware components.

-Next up the Google Assistant came to mind which is embedded in android devices or a Google home speaker(And probably a lot of other devices).
+Next the Google Assistant came to mind which is embedded in Android devices or a Google home speaker.
 The problem with this idea unfortunately was that the Google Assistant was never designed to take in text input through an API because devices running Google Assistant had no direct endpoints.
 Now we could in fact work around this and set up a Home automation system like Home Assistant or Node Red but this would mean that our speaker could never change location without reconfiguring access to its new network.